What better way to start a new blog than to talk about sex?

 This is Dendronotus iris, a large nudibranch, or sea slug.
 This bad boy/girl had a foot (the flat white bit that you see reflected in the aquarium glass) that was about 15 cm long.
 The brownish branched structures on the slug’s back are its cerata, which function as gills.
 These animals do not have the ctenidium, or gill, that is typical of marine snails.
 Other nudibranchs carry their gills in a single plume that surrounds the anus.

-The other big slug in this tank is a congener, D. dalli.
+There is one other big slug in this tank.
 It has a paler body color and cerata that are banded with orange and tipped with white.

 Nudibranchs lay egg masses in ribbons or strings that are characteristic of the species.
 It turns out that Dendronotus egg masses look like Top Ramen noodles: